 Similarly, although not a question of uniformity between the statistics employed, the argument that, 'The modern carriages mean that it is also very comfortable', illustrates the same point.
-Again, we need to know what is meant by 'comfortable' and how is it measured?
+Again, we need to know what is meant by 'comfortable' and how it is measured.